About our China Learning Centres

 The University of Auckland China Learning Centres give our students the option of joining classmates on campus at one of China’s respected Double First Class universities.
 They will participate in online classes delivered by the University of Auckland’s top academics with the additional support of local learning facilitators in scheduled in-person sessions.

-Building on the University’s support for students impacted by Covid-19 travel restrictions, we also offer a NZ$1,000 relocation allowance to help new students move to the appropriate institution.
+Building on the University’s support for students impacted by Covid-19 travel restrictions, we also offer a NZ$1,000 relocation allowance (less bank fees) to help new students move to the appropriate institution.

 We are working with the New Zealand government on options to welcome international students back to campus when it is safe to do so, however it is likely that most of our overseas students will commence their 2021 studies online or at a China Learning Centre rather than in Auckland.